pycon-mentored-sprints/write-ups/PyCon_website_description.md

 # Mentored sprints for diverse beginners
 ## A newcomer’s introduction to contributing to an open source project

+## TL;DR

+We are running mentored sprints for diverse community members ✨ **When**: Friday 17th April 2020 during the main PyCon session **Room 321** **Time**: TBC

+✨ Appply to be a mentor:
+✨ Appply to participate as a contributor (sprint on the day):

+If you are not a member of an underrepresented group of the community and want to take on the sprint we encourage you to bring someone from an underrepresented group with you.

+✨ Volunteer for our Git Helpdesk (4 volunteers needed): Help new contributors with git/GitHub, such as cloning repo, creating branch, committing, resolving merge conflict.

+---

+## About the sprints

 Open source projects such as Python and its multiple stacks (web, scientific, etc.) are nothing but a collaborative effort from many community members.
 It is the constant involvement of the numerous maintainers, contributors, and users that make open source software sustainable and keeps the community as a whole going.

 Walking the path from user to collaborator, and thus contributing to an open source project, can sometimes be intimidating especially for newcomers.
 From a technical perspective, interacting with web-based hosting services (such as GitHub, GitLab, etc.), branching and opening pull requests can be overwhelming if these are not everyday actions of your workflow.
 The correctness of the code and potential bugs are other common obstacles and fears any newcomer might face.
 Not to mention the time and frustration accumulated over the task of finding a ‘beginner-friendly’ issue to work on.